Manual NetBSD Installation with Disk Encryption

 Model Number: Samsung SSD 980 1TB

-For the purposes of this HOWTO, the NVMe storage device detected as ld0
+The NVMe storage device detected above as ld0

 variable: